Options for Dealing with Debt

 Priority Debts

-Whenever we give advice about your debts, we will treat 'Priority Debts' differently to other types of debt and will always advise that these types of debts are repaid first, even if that means that other types of debts cannot be repaid as fast/at the same time.
+Whenever we give advice about your debts, we will treat 'Priority Debts' differently to other types of debt and will always advise that these are repaid first, even if that means that other types of debts cannot be repaid as fast.
 Priority Debts are things like Rent/Mortgage, Council Tax, Utilities, Court Fines, Tax debts, Benefit Overpayments, and Fines.

 Ongoing Payments for your essential bills

-Even if you have arrears, it is important that you continue to make payments for your ongoing rent and/or mortgage, council tax, gas, and electricity in particular.
-These are priority items and it is very important that you make sure they are paid on time and in full – paying different amounts every so often is not acceptable, especially when it comes to your rent (and may result in possible eviction proceedings being started).
+Even if you have arrears, you must continue to pay your current rent and/or mortgage, council tax, gas, and electricity in particular.
+These are priority bills and they should be paid on time and in full – paying different amounts every so often is not acceptable - especially your rent (to avoid eviction proceedings).

 Stopping or Reducing Your Payments

-The people you owe money to are not obliged to accept reduced payments or to freeze interest if it is being applied.
-Stopping or reducing payments to them may therefore result in the debt taking longer to repay or the creditor taking legal action against you.
+The people you owe money to don't have to accept reduced payments or freeze interest.
+Stopping or reducing payments may result in the debt taking longer to repay or legal action being started.
 It will also likely result in any active credit facility being withdrawn and your account being closed or frozen.

 Home Owners